checkCircle

 Claiming losses on worthless assets/lost keys

 If you hold a crypto-asset that becomes worthless, you can file a negligible value claim.
 This allows you to treat the asset as if you’ve disposed of it, even if you still hold it.
 You’ll also be able to claim the associated capital loss.
+What should be included in my negligible value claim?

-Negligible value claim explained
+negligible value claim

 Your negligible value claim should include the following information.